-Having low blood pressure with a high pulse can be a normal response to specific situations, such as after exercising or standing up too quickly.
-Sometimes, underlying conditions or life threatening situations, such as shock, cause the symptoms.
+A low blood pressure with a high pulse can occur after exercising or standing up too quickly.
+Other possible causes include pregnancy, medication use, or shock, a potentially life-threatening condition.

 Low blood pressure by itself may not be an issue unless it causes symptoms.
 Some people with low blood pressure may experience mild to moderate symptoms.